 Grips Aids like Dry Hands, Tite Grip, The Lupit Pad (and pole cleaner in one), and Mighty Grip are good to order right away because beginner pole dancers usually don’t have the strength in their grip to execute some spins.
 A powder or cream to enhance the grip on the pole will help you stick to the pole until your grip gets stronger with practice.

 Grip gloves are also a nice addition for beginners because developing the muscular strength in your hands to hold your own body weight on the pole take time to develop.
 And we are all in a hurry to play on the pole as much as we can aren’t we!
 So grip gloves will help you dance longer, especially in the beginning.
-Remember, they are never a substitute for developing the strength to grip with your own hands and you should dance without them as much as you can.
-The advantage of them is that you don’t need to push or abuse your hands into pain or blisters or sacrifice much loved dance time over challenging grip issues when the gloves are available for you now : )
+Remember, they are never a substitute for developing the strength to grip with your own bare hands and you should dance without them as much as you can.
+The advantage of them is that you don’t need to push or abuse your skin into pain or blisters or sacrifice much loved dance time over challenging grip issues when the grip gear like inner thigh grip wraps and grip gloves for pole dancing are available for you now : )

 It’s very common for someone to be concerned that the pole will be safe to use if they are a heavier body weight : ) Lucky you, because so many people have asked, we created an article that dives deep into this issue so you can make a dance pole purchase that feels safe and easy.
 You can find that article titled Pole Fitness Dance Pole Safety Tips for Full Figured Women and Heavier Men here =>

 “My whole family loves the pole.